Assisted Living Placement

 - Personal care in assisted living typically includes:

 - Staff available to respond to both scheduled and unscheduled needs

 - Assistance with eating, bathing, dressing, toileting, and walking

 - Access to health and medical services, such as physical therapy and hospice

 - Emergency call systems for each resident’s apartment

 - Medication management

 - Care for residents with cognitive impairments

 Assisted living costs vary with the residence, apartment size, and types of services needed.
 The basic rate may cover all services or there may be additional charges for special services.
 Most assisted living residences charge on a month-to-month lease arrangement, but a few require long-term arrangements.
 Assisted living is often less expensive than home health or nursing home care in the same geographic area.

-According to the National Investment Center Investment Guide 2010, the median rate for a monthly rental rates in an assisted living community is $3,326 per month.
+According to the National Investment Center Investment Guide 2010, the median rate for a monthly rental rate in an assisted living community is $3,326 per month.
 In comparison, the NIC Investment Guide 2010 also indicates the median rate of Nursing Care at $7,001 per month.
-The median is the midpoint, which means half of residences participating in the research have lower fees and half have higher fees.
+The median is the midpoint, which means half of the residences participating in the research have lower fees and half have higher fees.
 The rental rate includes the base rent and service fees charged by the assisted living community.